 ESPs have a library of email templates for you to use in your email campaigns.
 This is greatly helpful for email marketers who are starting out.
-But are you focusing on building relationships, rather than building brand identity.
-Moreover, ready-made templates are great opportunity for sending last-moment email campaigns.
-These email templates are mostly free or available for a small fee – a great way for reducing overall template production cost.
+But are you focusing on building relationships, rather than building the brand identity?
+Moreover, ready-made templates are a great opportunity for sending last-moment email campaigns.
+These email templates are mostly free or available for a small fee – a great way for reducing overall email template production cost.

-Unfortunately, you however tend to compromise on the brand identity, scope of customization and exclusivity.
+Unfortunately, you tend to compromise on the brand identity, scope of customization and exclusivity.

-On the other hand, custom-made templates are unique designs & customized to your requirement.
-For creating an interactive email design, you need to create a custom-made template.
+On the other hand, custom-made email templates are unique in design & customized to your requirement.
+For creating an interactive email design, you need to create a custom email template.
 You create a brand identity that sets your email apart from the rest (once opened, obviously).
 Yet good things come to those who wait.
-Creating a custom template involves a lot more people right from design to code and testing the custom template.
-So, the overall turnaround time and cost need to weighed in when planning a custom email template.
+Creating a custom template involves a lot more people right from design to code and testing the custom email template.
+So, the overall turnaround time and cost need to weigh in when planning a custom email template.